[BattleBots: S8 E12 is available online through Science Channel with a cable subscription.]

 I sorta feel like this one should be in the bag for Sharkoprion as long as it doesn’t fuck everything up, so I’m a little curious as to why Ed Robinson leads in with a butt slapping strategy and then just sticks with it.
 Smacking one of the Gemini bots with the tail of his robot in order to absorb the kinetic energy of its disc and slow it down is a brilliant plan… but Sharkoprion has a spinning disc of its own for a reason.
 Once you bootyquake someone you’ve gotta follow through with a shark bite.
 Gemini is the perfect target because both robots are very light and very square, Sharkoprion should have no problems whatsoever getting purchase on the clusterbot and tossing one of them aside sorta like how the black Gemini robot gets thrown by the spinner.
 Hitting Gemini’s ass with your ass isn’t going to score any points though.
 There’s some great glancing blows here but Ed is using this match as some bizarre proof of concept or something when he really should just be thrashing these easy targets.
 More sparks, more glancing blows, but very little meat.
 It almost seems like one of Gemini’s little jabs may have damaged Sharkoprion’s wheels which is why it can’t stop spinning, but the shark drives in a straight line every once in a while so who knows.
 If the shark is actually crippled right now Ed is doing an amazing job of hiding it.

 Chris says he wants to start making shark puns while Kenny suggests that Sharkoprion might want to see if it can get Gemini to start damaging itself.
 Moments later, the two Gemini bots kiss briefly.
 No damage is done, I just think it’s weird that no one’s addressing the fact that Kenny can apparently see at least 15 seconds into the future.
 Sharkoprion whips and the black Gemini robot catches some nae nae as the shark’s rear fin smacks its disc away.
 The strategy is definitely working, now just go hit it.
 That’s it.
 The editors cut to Ed who says “this is all about the tail”.
 Yeah dude I can tell.
-Also I’m pretty sure the last time I was at a furry convention I saw that exact quote on a bumper sticker in the parking lot of the hotel.
-The car wasn’t painted to look like a goddamned shark though so I doubt it was Ed’s.
+Also I’m pretty sure there are gross bumper stickers sold at skeevy conventions that say exactly that.
 Damage is finally done but it comes in the form of the black Gemini robot clipping the red one which seems to be a pretty common thing so whoever’s driving that piece of shit is probably going to get demoted to wrench jockey or something next year.
 This hit is important because it rips away the side panel protecting the red robot’s left wheel.
 Now exposed, Sharkoprion can cruise in and bite it off.

 The black robot makes a strong push to turn this fight around and takes Sharkoprion into the screws but makes the mistake of taking the shark to the ones behind the red square which keep on breaking and don’t do anything.
 Sharkoprion staggers instead of recovers and the black Gemini bot takes a ride on some nearby Killsaws.
 Chris finally notices that the red one is missing a wheel.
 The two remaining robots hang out near the screws until the clock runs out and the judges give this one to Sharkoprion.
 It’s a split decision too and I don’t blame them because at not point was there ever a clear leader.
 Gemini had little to no cohesive strategy until the end when the black robot took the initiative and showed some aggression, however Sharkoprion’s strategy consisted of just spinning around and beating on its opponents with its ass.
 I guess what it came down to was the fact that one of the Gemini robots was incapacitated at the end and that had to have given Sharkoprion the edge on damage because fuck me if your expecting an analysis of how I thought the other points were given out.